Associate of Science Degree

 - Apply the correct use of biological instrumentation and proper laboratory and safety techniques.

 - Explain and apply the scientific method including designing, conducting and analyzing experiments.

 - Locate, analyze and evaluate scientific literature and synthesize the information obtained to effectively communicate scientific information in written or oral format.

 - Identify and assess ethical issues as they pertain to the biological sciences.

-- Solve problems in the biological sciences using appropriate mathematical concepts and technology.
+- Solve problems in the biological sciences using appropriate mathematical concepts, critical-thinking skills, and technology.

 - Identify the role played by the biological sciences as they relate to the individual and society.

 - Environmental Scientist/Specialist